Nara1469/nara-book-search/README.md

 			* `addUser`: Accepts a username, email, and password as parameters; returns an `Auth` type.

 			* `saveBook`: Accepts a book author's array, description, title, bookId, image, and link as parameters; returns a `User` type.
-(Look into creating what's known as an `input` type to handle all of these parameters!)

 			* `removeBook`: Accepts a book's `bookId` as a parameter; returns a `User` type.